ATD 1-LAW

 The rule against delay and the rule to equality.

-TRUE OR FALSE: Under the bill of rights in Kenya, constitution outlaws abortion unless it is advised by a legally recognized medical practitioner to save the life of the mother or permitted under other circumstances like rape.
+TRUE or FALSE: Under the Bill of Rights in Kenya, the constitution outlaws abortion unless it is advised by a legally recognized medical practitioner to save the life of the mother or permitted under other circumstances like rape.

 True